Zaratahir999/CryptoFinalProject-Wiley/README.md

 The frontend may be written in JavaScript, jQuery, React, or Angular.
 Implement data and form validation.
 The application must use a version control system for code.

-At a minimum, Git must be used to manage files locally.
-Ideally, the project will be synchronized to a GitHub repository, potentially using GitHub Classroom at the instructor's direction.